yusufklncc/Hackintosh-for-All-Computers/README.md

 - When you plug-in USB back, you can see EFI partition in "My Computer"
 - Open EFI partition.
-- If you built one with `HackintoshEFIBuilder.exe` or `tools/setup.py`, copy that `EFI` folder there and you are done.
+- If you built one with the app, `EFIBuilderEngine.exe` or `tools/setup.py`, copy that `EFI` folder there and you are done.
 - Otherwise go to `Releases` and take the two files:
   - `EFI-base.zip` - the EFI folder itself, the same for every machine.